 But now well dig into the nitty-gritty details of cultured marble showers, bathtubs, countertops, and vanity tops looking at cultured marble costs, colors, cleaning, refinishing, polish, sinks, edges, design, installation, manufacturers, and where to buy.

 Are you tired of scrubbing your shower tiles and grout?
 Then consider a cultured marble shower stall.

-Cultured marble may not be as sexy as a real Carrara marble, but it offers many benefits for your showers and shower pans.
+Cultured marble may not be as sexy as a natural Carrara marble, but it offers many benefits for your shower and shower base.